ericdaat/ericdaat.github.io/content/python-tips.md

 ### Calling methods

 We can now add an instance method to our class.
 Such a method must always have `self` as first argument.
-It is a reference to the object itself.
+Later, we will talk about instance methods versus class methods and see how they differ.

 ``` python
 class MyClass(object):